Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 2. EPROM (Erasable Programmable ROM)

 This was the earliest variation of the PROM to make it programmable.
-For this, the manufacturers installed quartz windows on the chip that allowed the UV light to erase the trapped charge in the FGMOS.
+For this, the manufacturers installed quartz windows on the chip, allowing UV light to erase the trapped charge in the FGMOS.
 Once the existing data is erased, the chip can be reprogrammed as a new one with the electric signals.
 The writing process of the EPROM used the hot-carrier injection method.
-Although the EPROM was widely accepted over the PROM in the past, these days, it is almost replaced by the EEPROM.
+Although the EPROM was widely accepted over the PROM in the past, these days, it has almost been replaced by the EEPROM.

 3. EEPROM (Electrically Erasable Programmable ROM)